 Whether patients are immobile or not, virtual trials allow patients to participate from the comfort of their homes.
 This makes them more willing to participate and also grants greater access to an increased number of patients by physicians and trial staff, Hand says.

-Keep Costs Down Through Virtual Trials
+Keep Costs Down Through Virtual Clinical Trials

 The cost savings are also a major benefit as, while trial staff will likely still be based at a single site or a reduced number of sites in multi-site trials, the operating costs will be significantly lower.